- Data centers: 1 UK location

 I ran the tests from UK locations, and tsoHost performed decently.

-The TTFB falls around 389MS, which is a solid time to process a page request.
-You can match tsoHost vs. Bluehost, which has an impressive server infrastructure in its own right.
+The TTFB falls around 0.389 seconds, which is a solid time to process a page request.
+You can match tsoHost vs. Bluehost, which has impressive server infrastructure in its own right.

 It takes around 1.4 seconds to fully load a basic page.
 I’ve seen faster load times, but it’s alright for a site with no caching.